katarinaAndrade/TheOneAPIDev/README.md

 • When clicking in a movie, list all characters by name and you must use pagination

 • When clicking in a character, present its details (at least name, ... – if available - and a list of quotes should be presented)

-• README file explaining how to setup the project

 Additional Features